rithmschool/javascript_computer_science_exercises/binary_heaps_exercise/readme.md

 ### Part II

+Implement a function called checkMaxHeap.
+It should check if an array is a valid Max Heap and return true or false.

+Given an array of numbers, implement a function called `maxHeapify` which converts an array of numbers into a max-heap.
+Note that this function assumes a correct implentation of checkMaxHeap.

 Given an array of numbers, implement a function called `maxHeapify` which converts an array of numbers into a max-heap

 ### Bonus